ASMIftekhar/COPY_PASTE-FORGERY-DETECTION/Readme.md

-### Detecting Copy-Move Forgery Using Mantranet with Morphology Based Segmentation
+### Detecting Copy-Paste Forgery Using Mantranet with Morphology Based Segmentation
 This Repository contains the code for copy-move forgery Detection in images.
 The backbone network was taken from Mantranet (https://github.com/ISICV/ManTraNet).
 We just use this backbone for the inference pupose.
 We added morphology based post processing over the output from ManTraNet for our purpose.

 For cloning the repo type: